hm-lang/core/proposals/README.md

 whereas functions with side effects, i.e., relying on memory in other locations to determine the result, or modifying some memory elsewhere when executed, are not pure.
 (External memory in this situation means memory corresponding to variables not passed in to the function, or memory in other locations, e.g., on the hard disk.)
-Pure functions are defined with the syntax `functionName(...Args): returnType`, whereas impure functions *must be defined* with a preceding `;;` if they modify memory outside themselves or `::` if they access memory for reading but not writing.
-Of course, `;;` functions can also read external memory as well.
+Earlier proposals of hm-lang distinguished between these types of functions notationally, but this is no longer required.

 For examples of pure functions: `fn(X: dbl) := X^2` is pure, as well as most mathematical functions (`sin`, `cos`, `atan`, etc.).

-Examples of impure functions include reading data from a file, which is non-deterministic, since another program or thread could have modified the file in between reads.
-Such a function would be preceded with `::` since it does not modify the file data, e.g., `::read(File): string`, whereas a function that writes data to a file could be `;;write(File, String): null` to indicate the function can modify memory outside itself.
+Examples of impure functions include reading data from a file, which is non-deterministic, since another program or thread could have modified the file in between reads, e.g., `read(File): string`.
-Random functions are of course impure as well.
+A function which writes data to a file could be `write(File, String): null` Random functions are of course impure as well.
 Class methods are considered impure, since they use data within the class instance to determine the result of the function call.